jetale/rgbCTF_writeup/README.md

 The file is a memory dump of a Windows computer

-Therefore, we decided to open it with Volatility
+Therefore, we decided to open it with `Volatility`

+After installation of volatility the commands are as follows

+- `vol.py -f ~/Downloads/data imageinfo`
+    This gave information about the dump such as the operating system version, size, etc.

+-  `volatility -f ~/Downloads/data --profile=Win7SP1x64 pslist`